3 weeks Madagascar | The Grand Circuit

 Drive: 108 km | 3 hours

-For some of you, it's time to meet your ''pisteur'' - the navigator who will join you for the next few days.
-After Ifaty we say goodbye to the asphalt.
-Switch on those hub locks and start your 4x4 Madagascar adventure!
+Today, you’ll meet your pisteur - the navigator who will accompany you for the next few days.
+After Ifaty, it’s time to leave the asphalt behind, lock those hubs, and start your 4x4 Madagascar adventure!

-From Tulear to Morombe is a beautiful road, bordered by the Mozambican channel to the west and the Mikea Forest to the east.
-While the road does have some sandy stretches, there is no need to use sand plates or deflate your tyres.
+The drive from Tulear to Morombe offers stunning scenery, with the Mozambican Channel to the west and the Mikea Forest to the east.
+While the road includes some sandy stretches, you won’t need sand plates or to deflate your tyres.

 Day 11